 Right now, prepping recommenders and drafting essays make up the two most important focus areas.
 Here’s what you need to do to stay on track and avoid becoming overwhelmed.

-#1 To-Do List for MBA Applicants: Recommender Management
+#1 On the To-Do List for MBA Applicants: Recommender Management

 Great recommendation letters are one of the most critical pieces of your MBA application.
 They give the admissions team much-needed third-party insight to round out your essays and resume.
 By now your recommenders should know your hard deadlines.

 Your recommenders want to boost your admissions chances and will welcome the guidance.
-Encourage each of them to submit early if possible, so you can focus on a part of the application you need to deliver — the essays.
+Encourage each of them to submit early if possible, so you can focus on the part of the application you need to deliver—the essays.

-Competition is fierce in Round 2, and it’s a tough time of the year to find extra hours.
+Competition is fierce in Round 2, this year more than ever, according to the Wall Street Journal.
 Use this knowledge to fuel your commitment to your MBA applications and put together the best materials you can.